33Fraise33/orientdb-backup-s3/README.md

 There are a few variables defined under site.yml, change them to suit your needs.

-## Alterations
+## Concept

 You could easily create an alternate version of this not running in docker.
 The concept is that you shutdown a server which is included in a distributed cluster.
 Afterwards you run a small backup script included under 'templates'.
 I use ansible facts to give the backup a unique name but you could also use bash dates for example.
-If you want to add something or add the non dockerized version of this make a PR!
+If you want to add something or add the a bash version of this make a PR!

 ## Backup Script